INDICATIONS

 (n=2), sepsis (n=2), pulmonary embolism, septic shock, acute kidney

-injury, dyspnea, febrile neutropenia, and intestinal ischemia (one
+injury, dyspnea, febrile neutropenia, and intestinal ischemia (1

 patient each).